Native IOS

 By default, MetaMask logs three SDK events: connectionRequest, connected, and disconnected.
 This allows MetaMask to monitor any SDK connection issues.
 To disable this, set MetaMaskSDK.shared.enableDebug = false or ethereum.enableDebug = false.

-You can now call any provider API method.
+You can now call any provider API methodarrow-up-right.

-The SDK uses Combine to publish Ethereum events, so you need to define an AnyCancellable storage by adding the following line to your project file:
+The SDK uses Combinearrow-up-right to publish Ethereum events, so you need to define an AnyCancellable storage by adding the following line to your project file:

-The following examples use the window.ethereum.request(args) provider API method to call various RPC API methods.
+The following examples use the window.ethereum.request(args)arrow-up-right provider API method to call various RPC APIarrow-up-right methods.

-The following example gets the user's chain ID by calling eth_chainId.
+The following example gets the user's chain ID by calling eth_chainIdarrow-up-right.

-The following example gets the user's account balance by calling eth_getBalance.
+The following example gets the user's account balance by calling eth_getBalancearrow-up-right.

-The following examples send a transaction by calling eth_sendTransaction.
+The following examples send a transaction by calling eth_sendTransactionarrow-up-right.

 • Use a dictionary